paulfoley/Udacity_Nanodegree-Data_Analyst/NYC_Subway_Ridership-Analysis/README.md

 # Project - New York City Subway Ridership Analysis

-The [Metropolitan Transportation Authority](http://web.mta.info/developers/) provides transportation data, free, to the public so they can build better transportataion applications.
+The Metropolitan Transportation Authority [MTA](http://web.mta.info/developers/) provides transportation data, free, to the public so they can build better transportation applications.

 ## Project Overview